Common Types of Horse Worms

 Strongylus vulgaris, Strongylus edentatus, Strongylus equinus (Strongyles)

-Large redworms follow the same life cycle pattern as the small red worms.
-The large redworm larvae mature in the gut, they feed by burrowing into the arteries supplying the bowel.
-Large red worm larvae often cause obstruction to the arterial blood vessels supplying the bowel.
+Large redworms follow the same life cycle pattern as the small redworms.
+The larvae mature in the gut, they feed by burrowing into arteries supplying the bowel, being dangerous because they sometimes obstruct the arterial blood vessels supplying the bowel.